b21989009/MARS_TrafficController/README.md

-# MARS_TrafficController
+# MARS Traffic Controller

-A Finite-State-Machine for Traffic Control on Mars
+### A Finite-State-Machine in Verilog HDL, for Traffic Control on Mars